Hasrat Mohani: Communist movement

-He was among the founders of the Communist Party of India at Kanpur in 1925.
+He was among the founders of the Communist Party of India.

-Hasrat Mohani was deeply influenced by Russian revolution.
-His house in Kanpur was centre of preparations of the first all India Communist conference of December 1925.
+He was deeply influenced by the Russian Revolution.
+His house in Kanpur was the center of preparations for the 1925 Kanpur Communist Conference, the first all-India Communist conference that was held in December 1925.
 K.N.
-Joglekar wrote in his reminiscences that he and Bombay group came to know through VH Joshi, going to meet S. A. Dange in Kanpur jail, that Satya Bhakta, Hasrat Mohani and others were taking initiative to convene a communist conference in December 1925.
-Bombay group extended full support.
+Joglekar wrote in his reminiscences that he and the Bombay group came to know through VH Joshi, going to meet S. A. Dange in Kanpur jail, that Satya Bhakta, Hasrat Mohani and others were taking initiative to convene a communist conference in December 1925.
+The Bombay group extended full support.

-Hasrat Mohani was elected Chairman of Reception Committee (RC) of the conference.
+He was elected chairman of the Reception Committee (RC) of the conference.
 Hasrat Mohani was included in the Central Executive Committee elected at the conference.
-He was again included in CEC in 1927 extended meeting.
+He was again included in CEC in the 1927 extended meeting.

-Hasrat Mohani later attended the foundation conference of Progressive Writers’ Association (PWA) in Lucknow in 1936.
+He later attended the foundation conference of Progressive Writers’ Association (PWA) in Lucknow in 1936.

 Death and legacy

-Maulana Hasrat Mohani died on 13 May 1951 in Lucknow, India.
+Maulana Hasrat Mohani died on May 13, 1951 in Lucknow, India.

 Hasrat Mohani Memorial Society was founded by Maulana Nusrat Mohani in 1951.
-In Karachi, Sindh, Pakistan, the Hasrat Mohani Memorial Library and Hall was established by the Hasrat Mohani Memorial Library & Hall Trust.
-Every year, on his death anniversary, a memorial meeting is conducted by this Trust as well as many other organisations in India and Pakistan.
+In Karachi, Sindh, Pakistan, the Hasrat Mohani Memorial Library and Hall was established by the Hasrat Mohani Memorial Library and Hall Trust.
+Every year, on his death anniversary, a memorial meeting is conducted by this Trust as well as many other organizations in India and Pakistan.
 Also Hasrat Mohani Colony, at Korangi Town in Karachi, Sindh, Pakistan, was named after Maulana Hasrat Mohani.
 A famous road is named after him in the financial hub of Karachi.
+Hyderabad Sindh has one library with name of Hasrat Mohani near to Haider Chowk.

 There is a Street Named Maulana Hasrat Mohani in Kadar Palace, Mumbra, Dist: Thane, Maharashtra.

 Maulana Hasrat Mohani Hospital is situated in Chamanganj, Kanpur.
 There is also a road named Maulana Hasrat Mohani Street in Kanpur.
 Maulana Hasrat Mohani Gallery is situated at Bithoor Museum.

 A hostel in Aligarh Muslim University is also named after him.